bsadnu/yii2-googlecharts/README.md

 Usage
 -----

-To use any of these widgets,  simply add the following code in your view:
+To use any of these widgets,  simply add the following code in your view.

+### Column Chart Example
 ```php
 ...
 use bsadnu\googlecharts\ColumnChart;